bopopescu/data-pipeline/mushroom/README.md

 # Mushroom

-The goal of this project is to explore the art of visual portraiture.
-We chose to explore crime rates in Chicago.
-We developed a visual data narrative and evaluated the data set.
+The goal of this project is to develop a data centered application which explores and tells a story about a data set.
+We chose to explore the question whether a mushroom is edible or not.

-You can find a detailed description about the project at http://ids-chicago-crime.appspot.com
+You can find a detailed description about the project at http://ids-mushroom.appspot.com

 Author:
 Javier Argota Sanchez-Vaquerizo, Architect/Urban Planner